-The office of sponsored programs (OSP) assists in administering awards and insure that sponsor guidelines are followed carefully and that the reporting deadlines are met.
+The Office of Sponsored Programs (OSP) assists in administering awards and ensure that the sponsor guidelines are followed carefully and that the reporting deadlines are met.
 Failure to adhere to the sponsor's requirements can be grounds for immediate termination of the award by the sponsor.

 Negotiation and Acceptance of the Award

-Administering the Award The technical requirements, day to day administration, and financial management of the project as well as keeping the department chair and dean appraised of progress and any problems, are the responsibilities of the PI.
-During the course of the project, the PI will work with the office of sponsored programs and the Grants Accounting (GA), as well as other AUC support offices to manage and help with all aspects of project implementation.
+The technical requirements, day to day administration, and financial management of the project as well as keeping the department chair and dean appraised of progress and any problems, are the responsibilities of the PI.
+During the course of the project, the PI will work with the Office of Sponsored Programs and the Grants Accounting (GA), as well as other AUC support offices to manage and help with all aspects of project implementation.

 This handbook is designed to help Principal Investigators (PIs) administer sponsored projects at AUC.